 Anyone can come along and try croquet.
-We hold taster sessions for prospective members every Wednesday and Thursday afternoon from 1.30 to 4pm, where you will be given one-to-one tuition with an experienced player.
+We hold taster/roll up sessions for prospective members every Wednesday and Thursday afternoon from 1.30 to 4pm, plus Saturday mornings from 10 to 12.30, where you will be given one-to-one tuition with an experienced player.

 If these times are not convenient, please contact the club coach or membership secretary, see Contacts, who will be pleased to arrange another day or time.